 - Developing skin problems from repeated scratching

 There’s no such thing as moderate heroin use.
 An addiction may form even after a single use.
-If someone you love has turned to heroin, encourage him or her to seek treatment right away.
+If someone you love has turned to heroin, encourage them to seek treatment right away.
 That person’s life may very well depend on your action.

 Available Programs at Memphis Recovery Center